-It is the policy of the Spokane Police Department to respond humanely and safely to calls involving persons suffering from mental disorders or who are experiencing crisis due to mental health disorders.
+It is the policy of the Spokane Police Department to respond humanely and safely to calls involving persons in crisis related to a behavioral health issue.
 It is also the department's policy to ensure the safety of officers and the public in responding to such calls.
-Officers shall conduct emergency detentions of persons with mental disorders as authorized by this policy, and they shall follow mandatory reporting procedures with regard to individuals who have threatened or attempted to commit suicide.
+Officers shall conduct emergency detentions of persons with behavioral health disorders as authorized by this policy, and they shall follow mandatory reporting procedures with regard to individuals who have threatened or attempted to commit suicide.